MrWolfZ/client-technology-days-2019/5-build-tools/rollup.md

 - often only simple setup required
 - very extensible with large ecosystem of plugins
 - excellent tree-shaking and multiple common chunks
-- some wrappers with more advanced features available (e.g. TDSX, microbundle)
+- some wrappers with more advanced features available (e.g. TSDX, microbundle)

 ### Lowlights